rbind/yutani/content/post/2019-01-25-a-survival-guide-to-insall-rlang-from-github-on-windows.md

 ![](/images/2019-01-25-restart.jpg)

-But, this is not enough...
+For usual packages, this is enough.
+But, rlang is not the case...

 ## Use `remotes::install_github()` instead of devtools